 A second caveat reflects the observation unit of this data.
 In the United States and many other countries, our benchmark inequality series splits income equally between adults within a household, while in the countries presented here the data does not currently allow such a split.
-In Canada and New Zealand the taxpayer is the adult individual, whereas in the United States and many other countries the taxpayer unit is often, essentially, the household.
-For now, for the purposes of the World Inequality Database, we compare 'individualistic adults' in Australia, Canada, and New Zealand, to the 'equal-split adults' of other countries worldwide-simply adjusted by a ratio drawn from France data.
-We apply the French average ratio, by g-percentile, to the Canada and New Zealand data, in order to arrive at an estimated distribution 'equal-split' distribution from the 'individualistic' one.
+In New Zealand the taxpayer is the adult individual, whereas in the United States, France, and some other countries the taxpayer unit is often, essentially, the household.
+For now, for the purposes of the World Inequality Database, we compare 'individualistic adults' in New Zealand to the 'equal-split adults' of other countries worldwide-simply adjusted by a ratio drawn from France data.
+We apply the French average ratio, by g-percentile, to the New Zealand data, in order to arrive at an estimated distribution 'equal-split' distribution from the 'individualistic' one.